 “What the—?” he blurted, as a dark shape came out of the haze.
 “Abort!” he screamed, as the biggest bat he’d ever seen came through the mist with its mouth wide open to expose jagged teeth.
 It wrapped its massive wings around the Coba and bit down on its head with a blood-curdling crunch.

-Captain Tian recoiled from the sound and instinctively retreated backwards across Tia’s back.
+Captain Beryx recoiled from the sound and instinctively retreated backwards across Tia’s back.
 He fumbled through her broken wings, which had folded under the pressure of the bat’s wings, as he scooted away from the fanged jaws that snapped after him.

 The screams of his men echoed in the fog around him like disembodied voices as bat and dragonfly fell through the air together toward the sea.
 Wide-eyed, he looked up just in time to see a painted man on the bat’s back thrust a long spear toward his chest.
 He grabbed the shaft of the spear with both hands and looked up at the warrior with wide eyes.
 “Maaoteo,” he whispered, blood gurgling out of his mouth as the warrior retracted the spear and the Ba’at released the Coba.

-The Ba’at spread its wings just in time to avoid plunging into the water with Captain Tian and his Coba, the splashing spray dousing the warrior and his mount as they flew along the surface and disappeared into the mist.
+The Ba’at spread its wings just in time to avoid plunging into the water with Captain Beryx and his Coba, the splashing spray dousing the warrior and his mount as they flew along the surface and disappeared into the mist.